soos-io/kb-docs/DAST/TravisCI.md

 ### **Get the Example**

-* Navigate to the [TeamCity DAST integration page on the SOOS App](https://app.soos.io/integrate/dast?id=teamcity), copy the example, and modify it.
+* Navigate to the [TravisCI DAST integration page on the SOOS App](https://app.soos.io/integrate/dast?id=teamcity), copy the example, and modify it.

 ### **Run It**